Pro's & Con's for the use of PVC coated fabrics vs opal multiwall polycarbonate

-- When raining the noise within the canopy is softer (akin to being in a tent).
+- When raining the noise underneath the canopy is softer (akin to being in a tent).

-- If the outside of the roof is dirty (although periodical cleaning is recommended) the canopy will still appear clean from within.
+- If the top side of the roof is dirty (although periodical cleaning is recommended) the canopy will still appear clean from underneath.

-- Lower solar gain (heat increase) within canopy on sunny days.
+- Lower solar gain (heat increase) underneath the canopy on sunny days.

-- A slight reduction in light levels within the canopy.
+- A slight reduction in light levels underneath the canopy.

 - Because this is a single skin you may experience condensation dripping in cold and damp winter conditions.